Skip to main content

 Your personal statement answers: "Why do you want to be a PA?"
 It covers your motivation, your clinical experiences, and your path to this career.

 If your personal statement already discusses growing up in a medically underserved community and how that motivated you to become a PA, do not rehash that story in the Life Experiences essay.
 Instead, go deeper into a different facet of that background.
-Maybe your personal statement talks about the lack of providers in your town, while your Life Experiences essay talks about what it was like to be the only person in your family who went to college and how that affects the way you communicate with patients who distrust "educated outsiders."
+Maybe your personal statement talks about the lack of providers in your town, while your Life Experiences essay talks about what it was like to be the only person in your family who went to college and how that changes the specific questions you ask patients who distrust "educated outsiders."

 The two essays should feel like two windows into the same person, not two drafts of the same essay.